Technorely/tendermint/docs/tendermint-core/running-in-production.md

 - `mempool.recheck`

-After every block, Tendermint rechecks every transaction left in the mempool to see if transactions committed in that block affected the application state, so some of the transactions left may become invalid.
+After every block, Tenderely rechecks every transaction left in the mempool to see if transactions committed in that block affected the application state, so some of the transactions left may become invalid.
 If that does not apply to your application, you can disable it by